Cretus-iosDev/careApp/README.md

 # careApp

-The app name is careApp .
+The app name is careApp .It is an iOS-App.
 This App will help Sunita Sharma as she is (65+ year old) it wil help her to live a healthier and betterlife as the App will show her the data of step count , distance walking , stand time, exercise time, active burned calories.
 So in this way she will be able maintain her life style to live healthy .

 video -